Mayzazhou/Cross-MPI/README.md

 ```

-If you find this project useful for your research, please cite:
+If you find this project useful, please cite:
 ```
 @inproceedings{zhou2021cross,
   title={Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images},